 // Our extraction succeeded

-ignoreLine(); // Ignore any extraneous input
+ignoreLine(); // Ignore any additional input on this line

 return x; // Return the value we extracted